tldr-pages/tldr/pages/linux/mkdir.md

 `rmdir directory_name`

-- If the directory is not empty you can use:
+- If the directory is not empty you can use rm -r.
+NOTE, this will permanently delete all of your files in this directory as well as the directory itself:

 `rm -r directory_name`

-- NOTE, this will permanently delete all of your files in this directory as well as the directory itself.